AquaEBM/miroir/miroir_numworks/README.md

 Where `<example_name>` is the name of the example's source file, without the trailing `.rs`.

-Then, check out the last step in the instructions in [`eadk_rs`](https://github.com/AquaEBM/eadk_rs) to upload the binary to your calculator.

-Note that, since this crate is part of a workspace, the `target` folder will be at the root of the whole repository.
+Then, check out the last step in the instructions in [`eadk_rs`](https://github.com/AquaEBM/eadk_rs) to upload the binary to your calculator (Note that, since this crate is part of a workspace, the `target` folder will be at the root of the whole repository).

 Here are some videos of some simulations being run on the calculator: